privacyguides/privacyguides.org/docs/frontends.md

 </div>

 By default, LibreTube blocks all YouTube advertisements.
-Additionally, Libretube uses [SponsorBlock](https://sponsor.ajay.app) to help you skip sponsored video segments.
+Additionally, LibreTube uses [SponsorBlock](https://sponsor.ajay.app) to help you skip sponsored video segments.
 You are able to fully configure the types of segments that SponsorBlock will skip, or disable it completely.
 There is also a button on the video player itself to disable it for a specific video if desired.

 ### NewPipe (Android)